beartype/numerary/README.md

 Does the number [3186](https://github.com/python/mypy/issues/3186) haunt you in your dreams?
 Do you find yourself shouting to no one in particular, “There *has* to be a better way?”

-Well I’m here to tell you there ain’t.
+Well I’m here to tell you there isn’t.
 But until there is, there’s …

 # *``numerary``—Now with Protocol Power™*